MixinNetwork/mixin/doc/mixin-kernel-transactions.md

 - **mask**: HEX representation of 32 bytes key, which is used to parse the ghost keys.

-- **script**: HEX representation of `{0xff, 0xfe, T}`, while `0 <=T <= 0x40`, where T is the required number of signatures from keys to spend this output.
+- **script**: HEX representation of `{0xff, 0xfe, T}`, while `0 <= T <= 0x40`, where T is the required number of signatures from keys to spend this output.

-- **type**: an int to constraint when and how this output can be spent as an input, usually 0 which means it can be spent once the script fulfilled.
+- **type**: a uint8 number to constraint when and how this output can be spent as an input, usually 0 which means it can be spent once the script fulfilled.